Strobesstrobes

 TL;DR

-• ✓ISO 27001:2022 does not name penetration testing in any control.
-It is required as evidence, not by clause name.
+• ✓ISO 27001:2022 names no penetration test in any of its 93 Annex A controls.
+It is required as audit evidence, not by clause name.

-• ✓Annex A control 8.29 (security testing in development and acceptance) covers testing software before and during release.
+• ✓Annex A 8.29 (security testing in development and acceptance) covers testing software before and during release, including in CI/CD.

 Table of contents